and Your Family

 - You were experiencing financial problems

 A sound asset protection plan that is a part of your overall estate plan can be an effective way to both protect assets from creditors and avoid being fraudulent transfer liability.
-While the law does not allow you to create an asset protection plan to evade current creditors, it is acceptable to create an assets protection plan to protect assets from future creditors.
+As an experienced Brooklyn fraudulent transfers lawyer will explain, while the law does not allow you to create an asset protection plan to evade current creditors, it is acceptable to create an assets protection plan to protect assets from future creditors.

 An effective way to protect assets is by transferring assets to an irrevocable living trust.
 A trust agreement is an estate planning vehicle that holds property for the benefit of another person.
 To create a trust you as the grantor would transfer property into the trust.
 The trust then becomes the legal owner of the property.
 A living trust can be revocable or irrevocable.
 When you create an irrevocable trust you name someone else as the trustee.
 You cannot change the terms of the trust.
 It is permanent.
 Thus, you give up control over the assets.
 Because you give up ownership and control over the assets, your creditors cannot reach them.
 However, you are still able to enjoy the benefits of the assets.
 For example, you can name a family member as the beneficiary of the trust.
 This would enable you and your family to continue to benefit from the property without the property being legally owned by you.

 A revocable trust, on the other hand, is not an effective estate planning to protect assets and avoid fraudulent transfers.
 With a revocable trust you are the trustee and have the authority to change or revoke the trust at any time.
 If you decide that the trust is no longer necessary, then you are free to dissolve it.
-With a revocable trust even though you transfer your assets to the trust, you still maintain a significant amount of control over the trust and the assets.What can be used to fund an irrevocable trust
+With a revocable trust even though you transfer your assets to the trust, you still maintain a significant amount of control over the trust and the assets.Funding an irrevocable trust

 In order to fund a trust with cash, you would open a bank account in the name of the trust and simply deposit cash into that back account.
 Each time you deposit money into that bank account owned by the trust, you will be adding to the trust's principal.
 Similarly to fund a trust with stocks or bonds, you would have to follow the same procedure: open a brokerage account in the name of the trust and transfer investments to it.